JensRantil/jensrantil.github.io/content/refreshable-angularjs-service.rst

     src="http://jsfiddle.net/Ztyx/U9A32/17/embedded/"
     allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-I know this became quite a lot of code example.
+I know this became quite a lot of code.
 It all grew out of being a simple example, but I think this journey is necessary to fully understand what considerations goes into making reusable, refreshable, services in Angular.